Hairy Bikers’ Sausage Casserole Recipe – Served With Crusty Bread

 I love a good sausage casserole and this is a great one!
 I’m a fan of the Hairy Bikers but we’ve never really tried of any of their recipes.

-I found it on the BBC Food website and it looked delicious on the picture so I added it to our menu for the week.
+I found it on the BBC Food website and it looked delicious on the picture so I added the ingredients to my Tesco delivery order.